-The underwriting exposure to the company emanating from COVID-19 is considerable and a number of large claims have been lodged.
-This will of course have an adverse effect on the company loss ratio.
-Nevertheless, the company is in a good position to meet all its obligations thanks to its strong balance sheet that it had coming into this situation and the strength of the reinsurance programme that is in place.
+The underwriting exposure to the Company emanating from COVID-19 has been considerable.
+This is due to the Business Interruption covers that are in place.
+Exposure is predominantly in respect of policies covering the hospitality trade.
+The extension in question was not designed for a global pandemic scenario and wordings across the market have been tightened.
+The Company is in a good position to meet all its obligations due to the strong balance sheet position that it had coming into this situation and the strength of the reinsurance programme that is in place.
+This will have an impact on the future reinsurance costs as international markets harden.